\n

 If you use a room exclusively and regularly for your consulting work, you can deduct a proportional share of mortgage interest or rent, utilities (electric, gas, water, internet), homeowners or renters insurance, depreciation (for owners), and direct costs for that room.
 The calculation divides your office square footage by your total home square footage.
 The IRS simplified method gives a flat $5 per square foot up to $1,500, which is usually less than the regular method for DMV housing costs where rent and utilities are high.
 We calculate both approaches and use whichever gives you the bigger deduction, and we keep the substantiation (utility bills, square footage diagram) in case of audit.

-Your Washington DC bookkeeping plan
+Your Consultants bookkeeping plan

 Everything included — no hidden